Beerek/platform-poc/README.md

 ## TODO:
 1. refactor dockerfiles and bash scripts
+2. use docker compose
-2. scale all services
+3. scale all services
-3. deploy to AWS / Asure
+4. deploy to AWS / Asure

 ## How to run locally:
 1. Download and install Docker